 Most of the OOA work of the group is being carried out with Definiens’s eCognition software.
 In principle developed methods should be transferable to other data types and areas, though this needs for testing, and adaptation will be needed.
 Here we make available test data sets and our developed rule sets that can be downloaded, which can also be used for training purposes.

-If you have questions on the procedures, or ideas for collaboration, please contact Dr. Norman Kerle
+If you have questions about the procedures, or ideas for collaboration, please contact Dr. Norman Kerle